Dog Walking Safety and Etiquette at Holidays4Dogs.

 As well as this, the Control of Dogs Order 1992 requires that all dogs wear a collar and tag when out in a public place.
 The identification tag must include the name and address of the registered owner.

-Holidays4Dogs guests must also wear one of our own unique identification tags at all times.
+Holidays4Dogs guests must also wear one of our unique identification tags at all times.

 Leads.

-Please be aware there are some considerations to think about when using flexi-leads.
+Please be aware there are some considerations to think about when using retractable and dog walking safety.
 When walking near roads – keep the mechanism on the lock setting.
 These devices have been known to fail – sometimes with grave consequences.
+Better still use a short lead for walking near roads and swap to a flexi-lead when it is safe for your dog to have more freedom.

 Walking your dog is a marvellous opportunity to bond with your pet.
-For our Holidays4Dogs carers it’s, likewise, the best way to get to know their guest dogs.
+For our Holidays4Dogs carers, it’s the best way to get to know their guest dogs.

-Promoting dog walking safety and etiquette can not only benefit dog owners, but non-dog owners alike and is, therefore, advantageous to everyone.
+Promoting dog walking safety and etiquette can not only benefit dog owners, but non-dog owners alike, – therefore, it is advantageous to everyone.